FOREX-Dollar racks up worst quarter in seven years

 "A wide current account deficit reinforces the argument that further GBP weakness is needed on a structural basis.
 We believe GBP is structural and that the fall in GBP is necessary."

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Editing by Jeremy Gaunt and Janet Lawrence)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Editing by Jeremy Gaunt)